FEEL-Columbia/CapOptix/README.md

 ## Contribution
 We welcome contributions!
 If you'd like to improve CapOptix, please fork the repository and submit a pull request.

---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.